 Search for terms like ‘anyone recommend’ or ‘any advice on’ to identify those looking for immediate assistance.
 Keep an eye out for buying signals (dissatisfaction with a competitor, exhibiting a need your product can fulfil, etc.) and engage at the beginning of the sales cycle.
 Or, if you can spot a buying process or imminent sale, jump in and get on the shortlist.
 You can combine a very precise Twitter search with a service called ifttt.com to email you when a particularly interesting tweet appears.

-If your company already uses a listening platform (such as Salesforce Marketing Cloud Radian6), get a log in and explore all the information available – it could help you find relevant conversations, identify opportunities and capture leads.
+If your company already uses a listening platform (such as Salesforce Marketing Cloud Radian6), get a log in and explore all the information available – it could help you find relevant conversations, identify opportunities and generate some qualified leads.

 3. Gain insight on companies